keboola/connection-docs/transformations/snowflake/index.md

 ![Load Type](/transformations/snowflake/load-type.png)

 *Copy Table* is the default option, and it physically copies the table from our Storage to your workspace.
-Using *Copy Table* allows you to refine the input mapping using various filters.
+This option allows you to refine the input mapping using various filters.

 *Clone Table* avoids physical transfer of the data and clones the table from Storage without any processing.